-As we deepen our network and prioritize the needs in our community that we are well-situated to respond to, these campaign areas are ready to launch in 2020!
+As we deepen our network and prioritize the needs in our community that we are well-situated to respond to, these campaign areas are our focus for 2020.
 Our projects are emergent and generative and we will develop clear goals so we can measure our progress.

 Housing as a Human Right

 We are collaborating with Legal Services of South Central Michigan (LSSCM) to pilot a series of tenant’s organizing meetings modeled after work being done at City Life/Vida Urbana in Boston.
 We are focused on building community power to insure housing for all no matter the income and to providing access to relevant community resources.